WaDaFUQ/RISC-V_simple_implementation/README.md

 # RISC-V_simple_implementation
-This series contain basic concepts of CPU architecture, function unit(relation of ALU and Adder), and a simple simulation and of verilog for RISC-V finally.
+This series contain basic concepts of CPU architecture, function unit(relation of ALU and Adder), and a simple simulation of verilog for RISC-V ISA finally.

 > Lab1